willfurnass/sheffield_hpc/referenceinfo/scheduler/SGE/sge_parallel_environments.rst

 ShARC Parallel Environments
 ---------------------------

-The available :ref:`parallel environments <parallel>` for ShARC only (Bessemer only has the SMP environment which is set by default) can be found below:
+The available :ref:`parallel environments <parallel>` for ShARC only (Stanage and Bessemer only have the SMP environment which is set by default) can be found below:

 .. list-table:: ShARC Parallel Environments Table
    :widths: 20 80